textpattern/textpattern.github.io/setup/moving-an-installation.md

 $txpcfg['doc_root'] = '/home/.some_name/site_username/example.com/';
 ~~~

-#### Handling the password
+### 5. Change password

-Changing your password after migrating your installation or upgrading MySQL.
+Changing your password after migrating your installation or upgrading MySQL is optional, but never a bad idea.
+And if you forgot your administrator password, then you’ll need to do this anyway.

 1. When in phpMyAdmin, from the drop down menu on the left select your `txp_` database.
 A list of tables in that database will appear directly below the drop down menu.
 Near the bottom of that list you should see your `txp_user` table.
 Select that table.
 All the information for that table will now occupy the main content area of your screen.
 2. There are a row of tabs at the top.
-Select the **'Structure'** tab.
+Select the **’Structure'** tab.
 3. In the main content area look for the row called `pass`, and select the little pencil to the far right.
 4. At the top of the main content area you will see 'Field', 'Type', 'Length/Values', 'Collation', etc. Retype the 128 in the 'Length/Values' box with 128 then select **'Save'**.
 5. Select the **'Browse'** tab